Breakfast daily, 1 lunch, 1 box lunch, 2 three-course dinners including a farewell dinner in Anchorage

 Day 3 Fairbanks–Alaska Railroad–Anchorage

 Travel from Fairbanks to Talkeetna today on the world-famous Alaska Railroad.
 The train’s wide windows are ideal for drinking in the stunning scenery on this full-day journey that truly showcases America’s 49th state.
-Keep an eye out for views of Mount McKinley—Denali, as the locals call it—as well as wildlife along the way.
+Keep an eye out for views of Denali (formerly known as Mount McKinley)—as well as wildlife along the way.
 Arrive in Anchorage and transfer to your hotel.

 Day 4 Anchorage